n-schlenk/penstemon_KA_mapping/README.md

 |Starts with:|FASTQ (seq output), TXT (barcodes)|
 |Ends with:|FASTQ (concatenated by ID), TXT (stats)|
 ##### Workflow:
-First, you must install and load the msg_ipyrad module (I did this in a conda environment).
-Use this command to create parameters file.
+First, you must load the msg_ipyrad (bioconda) environment.
+Use this to create parameters file.
 ```
 ipyrad -n <title>
 ```